-Key Points The following problems arise when methanol is used as the titration solvent for inorganic acids.
-1) The pH of the Karl Fischer titration system is shifted to the acid side.
-This lowers the reaction rate.
-2) An esterification reaction occurs with acids at high temperatures.
+Key Points The following problems arise when methanol is used as the titratic solvent for inorganic acids.
+The pH of the Karl Fischer titration system is shifted to the acid side This lowers the reaction rate.
+An esterification reaction occurs with acids at high temperatures.
 This produces water, raising the measurement value.
-To suppress these interference reactions the sample should be neutralized with an amine, such as pyridine, before Karl Fischer titration.
+To suppress these interference reactions the sample should b neutralized with an amine, such as pyridine, before Karl Fische titration.

 Since these substances commonly have a high moisture content, volumetric titration is used.
 It is convenient to use Dehydrated Solvent MS (manufactured by Mitsubishi Chemical).
-As this product contains a necessary to add more pyridine.
+As this product contains a relatively high percentage of pyridine as a reaction accelerant, it is not necessary to add more pyridine.

 In the case of hydrogen chloride gas, moisture is condensed in special apparatus at -78°C. The main constituent, hydrogen chloride, is then separated so that the condensed water can be dissolved in pyridinemethanol and titrated.